f5devcentral/f5-aws-autoscale/README.md

 for your convenience, you can use the JMeter script included with these examples to generate traffic:

-1) If you have launched the optional ubuntu instance, copy or paste the simple_jmeter_load.xml file to the ubuntu host.
+1) If you have launched the "automation-host" or "ubuntu-client" instance, copy or paste the simple_jmeter_load.xml file to the ubuntu host.

 ```
 scp -i <path to key pair you provided in config.yaml> simple_jmeter_load.xml ubuntu@<ip address of the ubuntu instance>:/home/ubuntu